-- Students will listen for information and respond effectively.
-(Follow directions, limits & expectations) - Students will use math skills to solve problems encountered as consumers and workers.
-(Connect numerals with quantities, 1:1 correspondence, quantifies numbers, and understands attributes) - Students will apply technology to gather and use information in real situations. - Students will write clearly to express their own ideas and to convey information to an audience.
+- Students will listen for information and respond effectively. - Students will use math skills to solve problems encountered as consumers and workers. - Students will apply technology to gather and use information in real situations. - Students will write clearly to express their own ideas and to convey information to an audience. - Students will reason to logically solve problems, make decisions, and resolve conflicts.

-- Students will reason to logically solve problems, make decisions, and resolve conflicts.
-(Manages feelings, interacts with peers, solves social problems) - Students will speak and read to clearly express their own ideas and to communicate information using language that is appropriate for the audience.
-(Letters, sounds, words and ideas) - Students will demonstrate study skills needed to be independent, lifelong learners.
-(Take care of own needs, attends and engages) - Students will experience and recognize the value of the fine arts. - Students will make choices leading to continuous personal growth and responsible, healthy lifestyles.
-(Take care of own needs) - Students will use visual communication to express and interpret ideas.
-(Respond to emotional cues) - Students will recognize the need to tolerate and cooperate with others in order to maintain harmony in their lives.
-(Balances needs of self and others)
+- Students will speak and read to clearly express their own ideas and to communicate information using language that is appropriate for the audience. - Students will demonstrate study skills needed to be independent, lifelong learners. - Students will experience and recognize the value of the fine arts. - Students will make choices leading to continuous personal growth and responsible, healthy lifestyles. - Students will use visual communication to express and interpret ideas. - Students will recognize the need to tolerate and cooperate with others in order to maintain harmony in their lives. - Students will apply scientific concepts to understand self, world and universe